 Good luck with reducing sugar from your family's diet.
 Let me know how you make out and any experiences or tips you might want to share.
 Know that you're not alone and take it slowly.
 Make it fun.
 Get the whole family involved and empower your kids to better understand sugar and why sugar is not love (as Kathleen Des Maisons reminds us).

 Disclosure: This is not a paid or sponsored post.
 I received no monetary compensation for sharing my thoughts about sugar sensitivity.
 This post is simply made in an attempt to share my personal experiences with sugar in my family and to help readers find information and resources if they are facing similar challenges.

 I'm Jennifer, a Philly-area mom with a passion for this great city and for my kids.
-This blog aims to share tips for fun things to do with your kids in this fabulous town and to air some occasional mom musings and rants and hope you'll do the same.
+I love to share tips for fun free or mostly free things to do with your kids in this fabulous town and to air some occasional mom musings and rants and hope you'll do the same.
+Don't forget to check out our free app available in the itunes app store, too so you can find fun fast while you're on the go!
 Email me at firstname.lastname@example.org.